timber3252/omelet/README.md

 - [ ] better efficiency and adjust code
 - [ ] support for windows
 - [ ] focus on multi-thread safety
+- [ ] log class should show which thread the info belongs